wso2/docs-is/en/docs/learn/configuring-account-disabling.md

 		enable = true
 		```

-	2. To configure the email server to send emails that informs about the disabled account to the user, add the following configurations.
+	2. To configure the email server to send emails that informs about the disabled account to the user, add the following configurations:

 		-	**from_address**: This is the email address from which the confirmation email will be sent.
 		-	**username**: This is the username of the given email address.